British Indian Ocean Territory: Telecommunications

 Cable & Wireless started operating telecommunications services in 1982, under licence from the British government.
 In April 2013, the company was acquired by the Batelco Group, and Cable & Wireless (Diego Garcia) Ltd subsequently changed its name to Sure (Diego Garcia) Ltd; Sure International is the corporate division of the business.

 Due to its geographic location in proximity to the Equator, with unobstructed views to the horizon, Diego Garcia has access to a relatively large number of geosynchronous satellites over the Indian and eastern Atlantic Oceans, and the island is home to Diego Garcia Station (DGS), a remote tracking station making up part of the United States Space Force's Satellite Control Network (SCN); the station has two sides to provide enhanced tracking capabilities for AFSCN users.

-In spring 2022, Diego Garcia was connected to a fiber-optic submarine communications cable, as a spur to the new commercial Oman Australia Cable connecting Perth to Muscat, which ran near the island.
+In spring 2022, Diego Garcia was connected to a fibre-optic submarine communications cable, as a spur to the new commercial Oman Australia Cable connecting Perth to Muscat, which ran near the island.
 The cable also has a spur to Australia's Cocos Islands which has an airfield due to support maritime patrol aircraft.
 The cable cost $300 million, with the U.S. DOD contributing about a third of the cost.